 Blacklisted Tehran University Student Activist Detained Incommunicado

-Iranian authorities have refused to provide information about the location or condition of student activist Saha Mortezaei since she was arrested a month ago at the University of Tehran’s Fatemieh dormitory on November 17, 2019.
+Iranian authorities have refused to provide information about the location or condition of student activist Soha Mortezaei since she was arrested a month ago at the University of Tehran’s Fatemieh dormitory on November 17, 2019.

 Her family is particularly worried because university officials had previously threatened to subject the young woman to electric shock therapy at a psychiatric facility to punish her for refusing to halt her activism, the Center for Human Rights in Iran (CHRI) has been informed.

-“Our guess is that Saha is being held in Evin Prison’s Ward 209 under the control of the Intelligence Ministry, but no one is explaining where she is,” a source close to the Mortezaei family told CHRI on December 12 on condition of anonymity to protect their security.
+“Our guess is that Soha is being held in Evin Prison’s Ward 209 under the control of the Intelligence Ministry, but no one is explaining where she is,” a source close to the Mortezaei family told CHRI on December 12 on condition of anonymity to protect their security.

 “We don’t know if she has been arrested for her previous conviction or her sit-in protest or because of a new charge,” added the source.
 “The authorities are not responding to the family’s inquiries and university officials have said they want to tackle the problem by sending her to a mental hospital.
 This is very worrisome.”